akensert/molgraph/docs/source/index.rst

 Welcome to MolGraph!
 =======================

-*This is an early release; things are still being updated and added.
+*This project is a work in progress; things are still being updated, added, and experimented with.
 Hence, API compatibility may break in the future.*

 **What is MolGraph?** A light-weight Python package for applying graph neural networks (GNNs) on molecular graphs.
 It is built with, and aims to be highly compatible with,